DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/Utility/reader_writer.rst

 Read From Numbered Files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-This is the more advanced version of reading from foler mode.
+This is the more advanced version of reading from folder mode.
 Here you can specify the file prefix and index.
 For example, if the prefix is `daoai_` and index range is between
 0 and 12, the node will read from daoai_0 to daoai_12, and start from 0 again.
 You can also reset iterator with the "reset values" button.

 Output